TEN BILLION TO ONE or BISON³ REDUX

 The situation was by no means pleasant.
 Reining up my horse (which was fortunately a quiet old beast that had been in at the death of many a buffalo, so that their wildest, maddest rush only caused him to cock his ears in wonder at their unnecessary excitement), I waited until the front of the mass was within 50 yards, when a few well-directed shots from my rifle split the herd, and sent it pouring off in two streams to my right and left.
 When all had passed me they stopped, apparently perfectly satisfied, though thousands were yet within reach of my rifle and many within less than 100 yards.
 Disdaining to fire again, I sent my servant to cut out the tongues of the fallen.
 This occurred so frequently within the next 10 miles, that when I arrived at Fort Larned I had twenty-six tongues in my wagon, representing the greatest number of buffalo that my conscience can reproach me for having murdered on any single day.
 I was not hunting, wanted no meat, and would not voluntarily have fired at these herds.
 I killed only in self-preservation and fired almost every shot from the wagon.

 Other population estimates come from accounts telling of a General Sheridan who “was under the impression that the western army could significantly reduce the buffalo herds, thereby demoralizing the plains tribes.”
 To evaluate the feasibility of that terrible task, it is said that in March of 1869 Sheridan had the men under him go away and return with a reliable estimate just for the animals in one southern herd between Fort Supply, Oklahoma and Fort Dodge, Kansas — a known herd said to stretch more than 100 miles wide.
 Their first serious estimate came back at 10 billion bison.
 (Yes, you read that right.)
-Apparently the general scoffed at the astronomical figure at its face and demanded a revision.
-They returned with an estimate of just one billion, a number later revised down to something slightly more plausible but still truly astronomical “more than one hundred million.”
-In David Smits’ The Frontier Army and the Destruction of the Buffalo: 1865-1883, we’re told that it was due to Sheridan’s belief in this figure, at least one hundred million bison in this one herd alone, that “Sheridan was forced to abandon all hope of using his tiny army to wipe out the animals.”
-How does this account fit with any part of anyone’s version of events?
-Half the US bison population alone was 100 million animals and from the outset the military deemed the task of killing them unachievable?...
+Apparently the general scoffed at the astronomical figure and demanded a revision.
+The men returned with an estimate of just one billion, a number later revised down to something slightly more plausible but still truly astronomical “more than one hundred million.”
+In David Smits’ The Frontier Army and the Destruction of the Buffalo: 1865-1883, we’re told that it was due to Sheridan’s belief in the veracity of this nine figure estimate, at least one hundred million bison in this one herd alone, that “Sheridan was forced to abandon all hope of using his tiny army to wipe out the animals.”

 BETTER POPULATION AND HUNT ESTIMATES